awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-phone-number.md

 **Important**
 If you are using Amazon Connect outside of the United States, we recommend choosing **Caller ID number** and then selecting an Amazon Connect number\.
 Otherwise, local regulations may cause telephony providers to block or redirect non\-Amazon Connect phone numbers\.
 This will result in service\-related events, such as rejected calls, poor audio quality, delay, latency, and displaying the incorrect caller ID\.
 **In Australia**: The caller ID must be an Amazon Connect provided DID \(Direct Inward Dialing\) phone number\.
 If a toll free number or a number not provided by Amazon Connect is used in the caller ID, local telephony suppliers may reject outbound calls due to local anti\-fraud requirements\.
 + **Caller ID name**: You can set a caller ID name, but there's no guarantee it will appear correctly to the customer\.
-For more information, see [Why your caller ID might not appear correctly to customers](queues-callerid.md#why-callerid-name-might-not-appear-correctly)\.
+For more information, see [Outbound caller ID number](queues-callerid.md#using-call-number-block)\.

 **Note**
 When [Transfer to phone number](#transfer-to-phone-number) block is used without specifying a custom caller ID, the caller ID of the caller is passed as the caller ID\.
 For example, if you transfer to an external number and no custom caller ID is used to specify that the call is coming from your organization, then the contact's caller ID is displayed to the external party\.